cisocrgroup/PoCoTo/README.md

-# Post Correction Tool PoCoTo
+# The CIS OCR Post Correction Tool PoCoTo
 Source code for the Java-based PoCoTo client enabling fast interactive batch corrections of complete OCR error series in OCR'ed historical documents.
 For a detailed description see the [PoCoTo Manual][pocman].